-Grenache Blanc is the tenth most widely planted white grape in the southern Rhone.
+Grenache Blanc is the one of the most widely planted white grapes in the southern Rhone.
 It produces rich, full wines with bright flavors and crisp acidity and is a key element in our flagship white wine, the Esprit de Tablas Blanc, as well as the lead grape in our Patelin de Tablas Blanc.
 It is also growing in popularity as a single-varietal wine, particularly in California’s Central Coast.

 As the name suggests, Grenache Blanc is related to the more widely known Grenache Noir.
 Many grapes have both red and white variants; the best known is Pinot, which has Pinot Noir, Pinot Blanc and Pinot Gris variations.
 Grenache Blanc, like Grenache Noir, is drought-resistant, vigorous, easy to graft and ripens fairly early in the cycle, after Viognier and Marsanne, but before Roussanne.
 The California climate of hot days and cool nights seems to be perfect for the varietal and encourages its two prime qualities: richness with crisp acids.

 Grenache Blanc originated in Spain, and still plays a role in the wines of Rioja and Navarre.
 From Spain, it spread to France, and has thrived in the vineyards of the Rhône valley and Châteauneuf-du-Pape.
 In Châteauneuf-du-Pape, the crisp acidity of Grenache Blanc is used to balance the honeyed richness of Roussanne, and white Château de Beaucastel is roughly 15% Grenache Blanc.

 Grenache Blanc at Tablas Creek